 If you are under 18 and you are charged with a graffiti crime and then found guilty, depending on the case a court can:

-c) Make you pay compensation to the person whose property you marked the graffiti on;
+b) Make you pay money to the person whose property you did the graffiti on;

-d) Give you a fine.
-The amount of the fine will depend on the circumstances; or
+c) Give you a fine as high as $2,500 (the amount of the fine will depend on the circumstances).